creachadair/recipes/savory/black-pepper-tofu.md

 Recipe from: Ali Slagle (NYT)

-*Synopsis:* Vegetables in a reduction of sweetened tofu
+*Synopsis:* Vegetables and tofu in a lightly spiced sweet reduction

 ![image](../img/tbp-tofu.jpg)